-Congratulations to all our fencers for their results at the Junior Olympic Qualifiers this weekend.
+Congratulations to our fencers for their results at the D1A/D2/Bill Hall Vet ROC March 17 to 19

 Qualifying path for Junior Olympics and July Challenge for Cadet and Juniors